-External decorations External cast iron work and joiner work is painted where appropriate.
-Conservatories / porches Visually inspected.
-N/A Communal areas Circulation areas visually inspected.
-Common entrance with entry phone system and turnpike stair to the rear of the building.
-Garages and permanent outbuildings None.
+External decorations Visually inspected External decorations Visually inspected.
+External cast iron work and joiner work are painted where appropriate.
+Conservatories / porches None.
+Communal areas Circulation areas visually inspected.
+Common stair with entry phone.
+Common stant man entry prients Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The stair front door bounds directly onto the pavement.
-To the rear of the building there is an immediate shared garden area which is bounded by brick walling.
-From this area there is a gate giving access to a further shared grassed area with trees.
-This second area has mixed or open boundaries.
+The stair front door bounds directly onto the pavement. , , To the rear of the building there is a common drying area bounded by stone walling and some cast iron railings.
+There are sunken areas at basement level to the rear of the tenement.
+It is not clear if the subject flat has any rights in or obligations for these areas.
+They provide access to the basements of the ground floor commercial premises.
 Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard.
+Ceilings are mostly of lath and plaster plus there are some plasterboard lined sections, notably in the kitchen and the shower room.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal partitions are mostly of plasterboard lined stud frame.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal partitions are partly of hard plastered brick and partly of lath and plaster or plasterboard lined stud frame.
+Flagge including out the co- Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Floors are of suspended timber.
-The flat was fully furnished and had fitted floor coverings throughout at the time of visit.
-No access was gained to any sub floor space.
-There is a flat below.
+The subject flat had some fitted floor coverings at the time of visit.
+No access was gained to any sub floor space or into the I 1.5 according games to any our noor space of into the

+Floors including sub floors commercial premises beneath the subject flat.
+The restaurant was closed on the morning of inspection.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are mostly of modern composite panel style.
-There is no door at the opening between the hallway and the kitchen.
-The kitchen fittings comprise modern floor and wall mounted units including an inset stainless steel sink and a gas hob.
-There is also a small fitted table at the kitchen window providing a limited eating area.
-Chimney broasts and firenises Viewelle, in an extent Chimney breasts and fireplaces Visually inspected.
+Internal doors are generally of traditional timber panel style.
+The kitchen door is a replacement unit with a glazed upper half panel.
+The kitchen fittings comprise fairly modern floor and wall mounted units including a stainless steel sink and an electric hob.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-In the living room the fireplace has a timber surround, though the fireplace and flue have not been in recent use.
-There was a free standing electric stove at the fireplace at the time of visit.
-Any other original fireplaces have been blocked off and their surrounds have been removed.
+The living room has a fireplace with timber surround, though the fireplace opening is blocked off.
+Any other original fireplaces are now blocked off and their surrounds have been removed.
 Internal decorations Visually inspected.
-Internal decorations Visually inspected.
 The flat is decorated in paper and paint plus some tiling.
-Internal decorations Cellars The flat is decorated in paper and paint plus some tiling.
 Cellars None.
-Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the Cellars None.
-Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Cellars None.
-Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains.
-The electricity meter is located in a shared store off the passageway immediately outside the entrance door to the subject
+The electricity meter is located at high level in the hallway.
+The installation includes a consumer unit with miniature circuit breakers and a residual current device.
+Where visible, the installation is in PVC sheathed cabling and serves square pin 13 amp power outlets.